russross/blackfriday/README.md

 License
 -------

+Mmark is a fork of blackfriday, hence is shares it's license.

-Blackfriday is distributed under the Simplified BSD License:
+Mmark is distributed under the Simplified BSD License:

 > Copyright © 2011 Russ Ross
+> Copyright © 2014 Miek Gieben
 > All rights reserved.
 >
 > Redistribution and use in source and binary forms, with or without